symanto-research/symanto-docs/source/index.html.md

 > Make sure to replace `opensesame` with your API key.

 Symanto API uses API keys to allow access to the API.
-You can register a new Symanto API key at our [developer portal](https://developers.symanto.net/signup).
+Please [get in touch](https://www.symanto.com/get-in-touch/) to receive an API key.

 Symanto API expects for the API key to be included in all API requests to the server in a header that looks like the following: